3dcitydb/3dcitydb-web-map/README.md

 * Support for rich interaction with 3D visualization models, for example, **highlighting** of 3D objects on mouseover and mouseclick as well as **hiding** and **showing** of multiple selected 3D objects
 * Support for exploring a 3D object of interest from **different view perspectives** using third-party mapping services like **Microsoft Bing Maps** with oblique view, **Google Streetview**, and a combined version (**DualMaps**)
 * Support for on-the-fly activating and deactivating **shadow visualization** of 3D objects and Cesium digital terrain models
 * Support for collaborative creation and sharing of the workspace of the 3DCityDB-Web-Map-Client by means of **generating a scene link** including information about the current camera perspective, activation status of the shadow visualization, parameters of the current loaded data layers, etc.
+* Packaged as a [**Docker image**](https://hub.docker.com/r/tumgis/3dcitydb-web-map/tags?page=1&ordering=last_updated) for fast and convenient deployment

 Architecture
 -------